-By Helena Alcoverro, on 15 July 2020
+By Helena Alcoverro, on 18 June 2021

-What is Advergaming?
+What Is Advergaming?

 3 Examples of Advergaming

-3. M&Ms. This brand took advantage of a classic game like Connect 4 to develop its own brand advergaming.
-The objective was to place a minimum of 3 equal M&Ms together so that they could be eliminated: a classic but addictive and effective game system.
-In addition, they also created their own adventure video game for PlayStation, M&Ms: Shell Shocked, with more than 20 levels and which could be downloaded for free.
+This brand took advantage of a classic game like Connect 4 to develop its own branded advergaming.
+The objective was to place a minimum of 3 of the same M&Ms together so that they could be eliminated: a classic but addictive and effective game system.
+In addition, they also created their own adventure video game for PlayStation called "M&Ms: Shell Shocked," which had more than 20 levels and could be downloaded for free.

 Doritos created its own VR experience called "Doritos VR Battle" in which two players compete against each other in a virtual world.
 The idea was to challenge someone else to go on a virtual adventure where there are obstacles like mountains, cliffs, and even monsters to fight.
 Along the way players have to collect as many Doritos as they can and whoever gets the most, wins.
 To promote this, Doritos got celebrities from different countries to try out the game and posted YouTube videos of them competing.
 This brought in an even bigger audience to their game and even more attention to their brand.